meganhoney/lighthouse-web-notes/Week_5/Day_1/networking.md

 ### HTTP Methods

 These are officially supported in all HTTP as methods/verbs:
 * GET (/ or has query parameters, the request is usually a GET method request)
 * POST includes additional data in the request headers

 These are supported by some options, but often spoofed:
 * PUT/PATCH
 * DELETE

 These map really well to CRUD operations
 * CREATE: POST
 * READ: GET
 * UPDATE: PUT/PATCH
 * DELETE: DELETE

+## Paths
+Paths are an address representing a resource (data, or a file.)
+Think `/users/`, `/dinosaurs/`, or a more "specific" path like `user/3`, `/dinosaur/tyrannosaurus` or `/images/porsche.jpg`

+## HTTP Status Codes

+Status code ranges:
+* 100-199 represent information
+* 200-299 represent a success
+* 300-399 represent a redirection
+* 400-499 represent client errors
+* 500-599 represent server errors

+Common errors include:
+* 102: Processing
+* 200: OK
+* 301: Permanent Redirect
+* 302: Temporary Redirect
+* 400: Bad Request
+* 404: Resource not Found
+* 418: I'm a Teapot
+* 500: Internal Server Error
+* 503: Service Unavailable

+## Building a Basic TCP App in NodeJS